DCCoder90/home-net/ReadMe.md

 > **Note**: Some non-secret values (like `public_facing_ip`) are marked as sensitive to prevent them from being exposed in public logs or plan outputs.

-### Dynamic Secrets
+'''### Dynamic Secrets
 For services deployed by the `proxy_service_stack` module, credentials are not stored statically.
 Instead:
-1.  **Generated Secrets**: For services requiring arbitrary secrets (like API keys or JWT signing keys), you can define a list of secret names in the stack's YAML file under `generated_secrets`.
-Terraform will generate a unique, high-entropy value for each and inject it into the container's environment variables.
+1.  **Infisical Integration**: For services requiring arbitrary secrets (like API keys or JWT signing keys), you can define a list of secret names in the stack's YAML file under `generated_secrets`.
+Terraform will fetch these secrets from Infisical Cloud and inject them into the container's environment variables.
 2.  **OAuth Credentials**: For services using OAuth, the `docker-stack` module automatically creates an OAuth2 provider in Authentik.
 The resulting `client_id` and `client_secret` are then injected as environment variables into the container.

-This ensures that secrets are managed dynamically and securely, with minimal manual intervention.
+This ensures that secrets are managed dynamically and securely, with minimal manual intervention.'''

 ## ⚠️ Operational Notes